of the Radio Amateur Satellite Corporation

 Meetings and Election of Directors

 Section 4: Ballots, to be counted, must be received by the Secretary not later than September 15 of each year.
 As soon thereafter as is reasonably practicable, the ballots shall be counted under the Secretary’s supervision.
-Results shall be publicly announced by the Secretary not later than September 30 of each year, such announcement to include written or telegraphic notice to all candidates for election as well as all current Directors.
+Results shall be publicly announced by the Secretary not later than September 30 of each year, such announcement to include notice to all candidates for election as well as all current Directors.
 The candidates receiving the largest number of votes shall be declared elected to the seats being contested.
 The two candidates receiving the next largest number of votes shall be declared First Alternate and Second Alternate, respectively, to serve until the next annual election of Directors or as provided in Article II, Section 7 hereof.

 Amendment of the Bylaws